 Charming water canals, a liberal vibe and Golden Age history, Europe’s ‘sin city’ is the perfect destination for a city break.
 Amsterdam is distinctly unique, satisfying all your cravings in one long weekend.

 One of the most charming cities in the world, Amsterdam is the perfect destination for a city break.
 Something of an engineering marvel, Amsterdam is pretty much defined by the web of canals slicing through it.
 Charming canal houses with their distinct gables seem to be leaning on each other and on the brink of tumbling down to the murky waters; little bridges connect the city’s neighborhoods, each with their own unique vibe.
 Amsterdam owes much of its grandeur to the Golden Age, a time when the city was pretty much the capital of Europe and the center of the world.

 On a long weekend in Amsterdam, you’ll be treated to many guilty pleasures with countless cravings to be satisfied.
 We’ve all heard about the liberal atmosphere of Amsterdam (with what’s legal here….) and first-time visitors will surely think they’ve either reached heaven or hell or something in between.

 But Europe’s ‘sin city’ has so much to offer, with excellent food, cafes, specialty shops, markets and so much more.
 Easily explored by foot, nothing is ever too far and you’ll have a blast walking along the canals, just watch out for the bicycles that rule this town!

 On this 3 days in Amsterdam travel itinerary, I’ll try to avoid the hyper touristy stuff but we’ll cover some of this as well.
-I’ve visited Amsterdam on a few occasions but the itinerary I’m sharing here was mostly comprised from a January couple’s visit, though I will augment it with a few summer highlights as well.
+I’ve visited Amsterdam on a few occasions but the itinerary I’m sharing here was mostly comprised of a January couple’s visit, though I will augment it with a few summer highlights as well.
 Either way, I hope this itinerary will help you plan your long weekend in Amsterdam.